 - Lignin—Found in flax, rye, and some vegetables.

 Although prebiotics and probiotics supplements are different and individually beneficial, taking them together may increase their benefits even further.

 While excess calorie intake is the main driver behind obesity, changes in the gut microbiota composition are another important cause of unwanted excess fat.
 This is partly because the gut is the home of many microbes that send signals to our brains when hungry.
 An imbalance here may prevent these signals from working correctly, leading to overeating.

 Using the best prebiotics and probiotics, along with a healthy diet and exercise regimen, will help you to decrease your body mass index (BMI) and total body fat.
-In a clinical study of 20 healthy men, probiotics prevented increases in body weight and fat even though they ate a high-fat diet for four weeks.

 Why should you take both probiotics and prebiotics?